peasantbird/tp/docs/DeveloperGuide.md

 We consider that as of the current release (v1.4), substantial effort has been put in by our team to rework the original AB3 project into a product that is useful for realtors and contains all the features required, including sorting, flexible command typing, reordering and undoing/redoing commands.

 ### Difficulties and challenges faced
-We had some difficulties doing ??? idk guys help me out here

 The first difficulty we encountered was in modifying the UI to fit our requirements.
 As developers newly introduced to the brownfield AB-3 project, we had to spend quite a fair bit of time familiarising ourselves with the project architecture, and the initial process of integrating some basic new commands and tests (such as the one given in the AB-3 tutorial) was already rather tedious, let alone adding our own features to the project and changes to the UI.
 For example, when trying to separate the initial `Person`s object into `Buyer`s and `Seller`s, the app wasn't able to launch due to having a broken test codebase, which required us to refactor at least 20 files across different directories in the project in order for operations to resume.
-After much refactoring and tinkling with the JavaFX GUI, we were finally more familiar and comfortable with making changes to the AB-3 project, and were able to begin system testing of our app in preparation for our very first release of RTPM, in the v1.2 release.
+After much refactoring and tinkling with the JavaFX GUI, we were finally more familiar and comfortable making changes to the AB-3 project, and were able to begin system testing of our app in preparation for our very first release of RTPM, in the v1.2 release.

 ### Achievements
 One of the things that we believe show the effort that we put into the project was the restructuring in the back-end to allow Model to hold, and UI to display, multiple lists of different types.
-In AB3, the application only needed to deal with one type of object, while in our case, we wanted to add 3 (Houses, buyers and sellers, although we only ended up adding the latter 2).
+In AB3, the application only needed to deal with one type of object, while in our case, we wanted to add 3 (Houses, Buyers and Sellers, although we only ended up adding the latter 2).
 Hence, we decided to abstract out the responsibility for displaying the object to the object itself (so we would not need a class to hold and display every type we wanted to add.

 Displayable is an interface that allows the UniqueDisplayableList to abstractify the actual displaying and maintaining of uniqueness to the contained class itself.
-Thus we can reduce the number of repetitive classes required.
+Thus, we can reduce the number of repetitive classes required to contain others.

 --------------------------------------------------------------------------------------------------------------------